Suffering from Back Pain? Experts Share the Top 5 Causes and Treatments

 One of the most common types of arthritis, the condition occurs with the erosion of bone cartilage, leaving your spinal column vulnerable to joint damage.

-Symptoms: Spinal tenderness or stiffness, and sometimes, a grating sensation in your back.
+- Sometimes, a grating sensation in your back.

 Causes: Aging is the most common cause, but there are other culprits like obesity, prior joint injuries, bone deformities and genetic predispositions.